tecnico-sec/Virtual-Networking/README.md

 $ sudo tcpdump -i ens7   # on VM3
 ```

-What happens when you ping VM1 from VM3?
+What happens now when you ping VM1 from VM3?
 Why is the answer different?

 Add now VM2 also as the default gateway for VM3.
 This would allow VM3 to talk to machines outside its subnet 192.168.1.X.